eobrain/funcgo/README.md

     => {1 2}
 ```

-You can go a long way in Functional Go just using the built in
+You can go a long way in Funcgo just using the built in
 dictionary and vector types, but you can also create data structures
 that are implemented as Java classes.